 For some of our favorite recipes, click Recipes.

 If you'd like even more recipes and ways to prepare raspberries the Nutrient-Rich Way, you may want to explore The World's Healthiest Foods book.

 Raspberries are an outstanding source of phytonutrients, and provide us with dozens of anthocyanins, flavonoids, stilbenoids, phenolic acids, tannins and lignans.
 They are an unusually concentrated source of ellagitannins (like ellagic acid), cyanidins and pelargonidins.
 Raspberries are an excellent source of vitamin C, manganese and dietary fiber.
-They are a very good source of copper and a good source of vitamin K, pantothenic acid, biotin, vitamin E, magnesium, folate, omega-3 fatty acids and potassium.
+They are a very good source of copper and a good source of vitamin K, pantothenic acid, biotin, vitamin E, magnesium, folate, and omega-3 fatty acids.

 |vitamin C||32.23 mg||43||12.1||excellent|

 |copper||0.11 mg||12||3.4||very good|

 |Dietary Fiber||7.99 g||29|